aakashkishan/SmartHomeController/README.md

-# tartan
+# Smart Home Platform

-The Tartan SmartHome Platform
+Development Procedure
 ---
+A group project to develop, test and deploy a smart home platform that enables control over the house's illumination, locking mechanism, alarm systems etc.
+My contribution involved using test driven development (TDD) to develop and test the features regarding the interdependencies betwwen the states of the various sensors in the house.

+The Smart Home Platform
+---
 This Dropwizard appllication is a RESTful service to control the Tartan SmartHome platform.
 This depends on the IoTController library.

-How to start the tartan application
+How to start the smart home application
 ---

 In order for this to run properly, MySQL and one or more House Simulator (Hubs) have to be running on the